Information disclosure based on the TCFD recommendations

 • Impacts on our own sites due to the severity and increase in heavy rainfall and precipitation, rising average temperatures, rising sea levels, etc.

-• Predict heavy rainfall and precipitation at the locations of our sites and formulate countermeasures.
+• Prediction of heavy rainfall and precipitation at the locations of our sites and formulation of countermeasures.

-• Predict temperature rise at the locations of our sites and formulate countermeasures.
+• Prediction of temperature rise at the locations of our sites and formulation of countermeasures.

-• Predict sea level rise at the locations of our sites and formulate countermeasures.
+• Prediction of sea level rise at the locations of our sites and formulation of countermeasures.

 Opportunities Products &